paulplant/xdrip4ios_docs/docs/install/build.md

 In order to make building as easy as possible, we have adopted the use of XCconfig files.
 Whilst this may seem unnecessary at first glance, it will make things much easier for future installs.

-Right click the following link and copy it to your xdripswift folder:
+Right click the following link, chose the "**Save Link As...**" or "**Download Linked File As...**" option and save the file to your xdripswift folder:

 [xDripConfigOverride.xcconfig](https://raw.githubusercontent.com/JohanDegraeve/xdripswift/0d485d1978bf90fb51b3a6cef8389f8daddb595d/xDripConfigOverride.xcconfig)